 It is a good practice to check your spare tire once in a while to make sure it’s not cracked or leaked.
 Check the PSI on the tire to make sure it stays at the recommended level and adjust the pressure from time to time if needed.

-All this should be done and ensured that you have a spare tire in the trailer.
+All this should be done and ensure that you have a spare tire in the trailer.
 If you do not have one, make sure you buy one as soon as possible before setting out on a trip.
 Hence, we have an in-depth review of 7 best trailer tires to help and guide your choosing one.

 Piece of Wood